 ‘A blow to Putin’s prestige’: What al-Assad’s fall means for Russia

-As Syria’s longtime leader gets shelter in Moscow, analysts say Russia’s Middle East ambitions are likely to continue.
+As Moscow shelters Syria’s longtime leader, analysts say Russia’s Middle East ambitions are likely to continue.

 After overseeing 13 years of the devastation that has come to define Syria’s civil war, the country’s former president, Bashar al-Assad, has fled Damascus for Moscow.